-Table grapes are most popular for eating out of hand, but they can also be added to fruit salads or compotes and desserts or used on the savory side added to green salads, sauces, curries, stews, and stuffings or served alongside poultry, fish and seafood, and wild game.
+Table grapes are most popular for eating out of hand, but they can also be added to fruit salads or compotes and desserts on the savory side added to green salads, sauces, curries, stews, and stuffing or served alongside poultry, fish and seafood, and wild game.

 Grapes can be broadly categorized as either table grapes or wine grapes, though many grapes can be used as both.

 There are several dozen varieties of table grapes.
 They can be categorized as green, red, or blue-black and as seeded or seedless.
 In some European countries, green grapes are grouped as “white” grapes and red grapes are grouped as “black” grapes.